AlexBryanSmith/Digital-Technologies/README.md

 # About Me

 Hello!
-I'm [Your Name], a dedicated cybersecurity professional with a focus on network mapping and monitoring.
-I specialize in identifying and addressing vulnerabilities and threats within network environments using industry-standard tools such as Nmap and Wireshark.
+I'm Alex, a dedicated cybersecurity professional I will be focusing on network mapping and monitoring in this project.
+I have used Zenmap and wireshark in identifying and addressing vulnerabilities and threats within network environments using these industry-standard toolsk.
 My hands-on experience and continuous learning in the field enable me to stay ahead of emerging threats and implement effective security measures.

 ## Competencies